-ALA's Office for Diversity is pleased to provide an ever-growing collection of resources to help you plan for diversity.
+ALA's Office for Diversity, Literacy and Outreach Services (ODLOS) maintains this page.
 If you have materials and resources you feel should appear on this page, please email your suggestions to firstname.lastname@example.org.

 Recruiting for a Diverse Workplace

-Recruiting a diverse workforce can be a challenge, especially in the library profession.
 Several of the key constituencies for creating a diverse workforce are significantly underrepresented in the profession.
-According to the 2006 “Diversity Counts” report, ethnic minorities account for just over 10% of the total population of credentialed librarians.
-Individuals who identify as having a disability account for just 4% of the total population of credentialed librarians.
+According to the 2012 “Diversity Counts” report, ethnic minorities account for just over 12% of the total population of credentialed librarians.
+Individuals who identify as having a disability account for less than 4% of the total population of credentialed librarians.

 Strategies for the Recruitment and Application Process

 Providing an equitable application process benefits the entire applicant pool.
 Some current criteria and practices may be unnecessarily screening out viable candidates.
 Provided below are strategies which can help improve the application process for staff and applicants, help increase the available pool of applicants, and provide a fair and equitable selection process.

 Create a Clear Statement of the Opportunity for Both Internal and External Use